calindoran/calindoran/README.md

 - 🛠️ SQL and SQLite would be my go to database languages, with some mongodb and firebase.

-- 🐋 Docker is a great tool, I like to use that as frequently as possible.
+- 🐋 Docker is a great tool, I like to use that as frequently as possible for prototyping a new project.

 - ✉️ Want to know more?
 Check out my site over @ [calindoran.com](https://calindoran.com).